Khaled-AlAsadi/Link-QR-Generator/TESTING.md

 ## Validation

+### PEP8 Validation:

+- No errors or warnings were found when passing through the official [PEP8](https://pep8ci.herokuapp.com/#) validator.

 ### HTML Validation:

 - No errors or warnings were found when passing through the official [W3C](https://validator.w3.org/) validator.
 This validation was done by URI.